sasiol/Battleship/README.md

 Simple template for projects that make use of JavaFX and FXML (Scene Builder).
 Requires Java 11 or later.
 Compatible with Eclipse and IntelliJ IDEA.
 Minor issues with Netbeans.
-Automatically integrates with Gitlab CI.
+Automatically integrates with the Gitlab CI.

 ## Installation